fusion-energy/neutronics-workshop/README.md

 To add different reactions to the plot we need their ENDF reaction numbers (MT numbers) which are available [here](https://www.oecd-nea.org/dbdata/data/manual-endf/endf102_MT.pdf).

-- Try adding the other lead isotopes to the plot.
+- Try adding the other lead isotopes to the plot (Pb207 and Pb208).

-- Try adding tritium production in Li6 and Li7 to the same plot.
+- Try adding tritium production (n,Xt) in Li6 and Li7 to the same plot.

 The plot should now be similar to the plot below showing fusion relevant interactions.
 These are important reactions for breeder blankets as they offer high probability of neutron multiplication and tritium production.